TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: TRANSP tools and utilities

 Several tools have been developed to access, manipulate, and visualize the fast ion distribution function and related quantities.
 The \texttt{get\_fbm} tool is commonly used to access and convert the distribution function to the NETCDF format.
 The distribution function $f$ is saved as a function of the coordinates $R$, $Z$, energy $E$, and pitch angle $p = v_\parallel / v$.
 This data can be used for beam analysis and coupled with other codes.
 For example, the number density of fast ions as a function of $R$ and $Z$ can be computed as:

 The distribution function can also be saved in the IMAS format.

-Another convenient tool for accessing and visualizing the fast ion distribution function from the NUBEAM model in TRANSP was developed by Dr. G. Tardini from the Max-Planck-Institut f\"ur Plasmaphysik.
+\mc{Another useful tool for accessing and visualizing the fast ion distribution function from the NUBEAM model in TRANSP is FBM.
+Developed by Dr. G. Tardini at the Max-Planck-Institut für Plasmaphysik in Garching, it is publicly available on GitHub~\cite{FBM}.
 The distribution of fast NB Deuterium ions as a function of $R$ and $Z$, as defined in Eq.~(\ref{eq:nnbi}) is shown in Fig.~\ref{fig:fbm}a.
-Additionally, the distribution of the Deuterium ions as a function of $p$ and $E$ for the flux surface marked with a bold red curve in Fig.~\ref{fig:fbm}a is shown in Fig.~\ref{fig:fbm}b.
+Additionally, the distribution of the Deuterium ions as a function of $p$ and $E$ for the flux surface marked with a bold red curve in Fig.~\ref{fig:fbm}a is shown in Fig.~\ref{fig:fbm}b.}